canjs/canjs/docs/can-canjs/can-community.md

 ## Contribute to CanJS

-Check out the contribute section of the [guides] page for information on [guides/contributing/bug-report reporting bugs], [guides/contributing/feature-suggestion suggesting features], and more!
+Check out the [guides/contribute Contribution guide] for information on [guides/contributing/bug-report reporting bugs], [guides/contributing/feature-suggestion suggesting features], and more!

 ## Consultancies